West Australian Football League: 1980s

-In 1980, the WANFL dropped the "N" and the "ern" and reverted to being called the WAFL.
+In 1980, the WANFL dropped the "N (National)" and the "ern" from the "West" and reverted to being called the WAFL.

 At the end of the 1980 season East Perth put in an application to join the VFL.
 The offer was withdrawn.

 Crowds had been buoyed by State of Origin football that saw Western Australia's best players return home briefly, but this effect was short lived.
 Interest in the WAFL began a slow decline, as it became increasingly obvious that even larger numbers of the WAFL's best players were going to head east.